Autonomous sales agent checklist: 27 features that actually matter (not just AI widgets)

 Demo script tip: For each item, ask the vendor to:

-Actionability checklist (6): can the agent actually do sales work?
+Actionability checklist (6): can the agent actually do the work?

 1) Create tasks with correct ownership and due dates